 - Population: 11,906

-- Why Live Here: Mountain biking trails, pristine lakes, small community
+- Why Live Here: Outdoor activities, pristine lakes, small community

 Williams Lake, BC is described on the city’s official site as, “The Shangri-La of mountain biking.”
 While I’ve never been personally, the research that I did does indeed show that Williams Lake is a hub for mountain biking, hiking, and countless other outdoor activities.